Tuesday, September 25, 2007

 I saw him sitting, with some of his photographs, at a production office.
 Ashok, Hritik's PRO, made me meet him later.
 We spoke for some ten minutes, during which time I found out that he had assisted Aditya Chopra.
 Then I narrated my script, and he showed interest.
 Ten days later, he auditioned for me, after which he attended a workshop for two months.
 I was looking for a Punjabi boy, who speaks and thinks in English, and Neil was the best choice.

-Jhamu Sugandh was the producer of the film at the beginning.
-What happened?
+Jhamu Sugandh was the producer of the film at the